 the point on the object boundary where you want the tracing to begin.

-search direction for the next object pixel connected to P. You use
+initial search direction for the next object pixel connected to P.

 a Q-by-2 matrix, where Q is the number of boundary pixels for the